Acekicker277/printf/README.md

 The main files will include your main header file (holberton.h): #include holberton.h
 # Team Tasks 🗒️
 ### 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 `Write a function that produces output according to a format.`
-                                                                                                                      I'm not going anywhere.
-You can print that wherever you want to.
-I'm here and I Spur for life

 ### 1. Education is when you read the fine print.
-Experience is what you get if you don't                                                                                  Handle the following conversion specifiers:
+Experience is what you get if you don't
+`Handle the following conversion specifiers:`

 ### 2. With a face like mine, I do better in print

-Handle the following custom conversion specifiers:
+`Handle the following custom conversion specifiers:`

 ### 3. What one has not experienced, one will never understand in print